NIST 800-171 Compliance

 After an assessment is performed, there should be documentation of gaps and how remediation will begin, which is captured in a Plan of Action and Milestones (POAM).
-The POAM details tasks and milestones for compliance.
-The POAM is basically a listing of gaps and your plan for remediation with commitments on timeline.
+The POAM details tasks and milestones for compliance (basically a listing of gaps and your plan for remediation with commitments on a timeline).

 After you have defined your weaknesses (POAM) and how your organization handles security (SSP) to meet NIST 800-171 compliance, start working on remediation.

 While not required, we recommend a NIST 800-171 audit to validate compliance and identify any deficiencies during or at least post remediation.
 Ongoing audits or reviews will help keep your plan updated and help with ongoing NIST 800-171 compliance.